Unito raises $10.5M to help workplace collaboration tools speak to each other – TechCrunch

 For Unito, the challenge is convincing startups that are paying for more subscription tools than ever that they need another tool to make sense of what they already have.
 Unito CEO Marc Boscher tells TechCrunch that company leaders are already having to deal with impassioned pleas for adopting or abandoning certain tools, something that his product can alleviate.

-“Every company’s got a debate about which tools to use to get their work done and track their work, and it’s never the same so someone has to lose out eventually,” Boscher says.
+“Every company’s got a debate about which tools to use to get their work done and track their work, and it’s never the same, so someone has to lose out eventually,” Boscher says.
 “People are becoming really passionate about their tools whether they love them or hate them.”

 Venture capitalists have been increasingly pouring money into SaaS products built for specific workflows.
-For employees that have long had to deal with software built for someone else’s role, the proliferation of more team-specific has been welcome, but the ease of use comes with the danger that data or updates can get siloed.
+For employees that have long had to deal with software built for someone else’s role, the proliferation of more team-specific software has been welcome — but the ease of use comes with the danger that data or updates can get siloed.

 Bessemer partner Jeremy Levine led this deal, saying that the firm was attracted to Unito after seeing how the product allowed teams to choose their own tools, something that was becoming more critical amid the proliferation of vertical-specific SaaS products.
-Levine’s other early stage bets include Shopify, Yelp and LinkedIn.
+Levine’s other early-stage bets include Shopify, Yelp and LinkedIn.

 Unito’s current integrations include tools like Jira, Asana, Trello, GitHub, Basecamp, Wrike, ZenDesk, Bitbucket, GitLab and HubSpot.